 John is responsible for CHS global commodity and renewable fuels trading, supply chain management and risk management, including, CHS Hedging, which offers commodity brokerage services to growers and partner cooperatives.
 He is a member of many trade associations and serves as a director on numerous boards including the Minneapolis Grain Exchange, North American Export Grain Association, North American Millers Association and the Market Street Terminal LLC.

 Dustin, leads the team that handles procurement, merchandising and distribution of ethanol and biodiesel blended into Cenex ® branded an unbranded fuels.
 He is responsible for Renewable Identification Numbers (RINS) trading and refinery asset compliance with the Renewalbe Fuels Standard (RFS).
-In addition, he leads quality assurance initiatives and additive supply efforts to ensure the highest quality for CHS refiened and renewable fuel products.
+In addition, he leads quality assurance initiatives and additive supply efforts to ensure the highest quality for CHS refined and renewable fuel products.

 Tom is responsible for management and oversight of ethanol and soybean processing facilities and businesses in the U.S., China, and Israel.
 He serves on the board of managers for CHS Hedging and has previously served on the board of directors of the National Oilseed Processors association (NOPA).